isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ***

 ### Step 2: Create Gold Tables (Star Schema) to be used for Reporting
 **Two methods are documented and available for this step and only one of the two needs to be implemented.** The choice on which method to use is more of a preference based on your skill set.
-Microsoft Fabric is a broad platform and allows end users to pick tools of their preference.
+Microsoft Fabric is a broad platform and allows end users to pick tools of their preference hence the chocie here demonstrates the verstaility of platform.
 In this step flat table created in Step 1 is the input (Silver Layer) and the output is star schema tabes (Gold Layer) to be used for reporting.

 **2a.
 Spark Notebook** - Use this method if you prefer code based implementations
 1. Download [Load Star Schema Tables](./02%20Load%20StarSchema%20Tables.ipynb) Spark Notebook from Github Repo to your local machine